Norwich DNA health tests

 who was not aware that the dog is a "low-normal".

-The low-normal ALT mutation has been seen in several
+The low-normal ALT variant has been seen in several

 Norwich who are not closely related.
 The only

-DNA lab offering to test for the ALT mutation is Embark, as part of their
+DNA lab offering to test for the ALT variant is Embark, as part of their

 DNA panel test.